densandor/cinema-prices/README.md

 - Search for movies to get information about them.
 - Find showtimes, each with a price and a link directly to booking.
 - Write, update and delete reviews with ratings, which impact the average rating of the movie.
-- Recieve custom recommendations based on their preferred genres.
+- Receive custom recommendations based on their preferred genres.
 - Register for an account, sign in or out and remain signed in with cookies.
 - Update their account details, password or preferred movie genres.